Ezequiel294/dotfiles/README.md

 grub-mkconfig -o /boot/grub/grub.cfg
 ```

 We are almost finished.
-Let us set a hostname (The name of your computer)
+Let us set a hostname (The name you want for your computer)
 ```bash
 echo "hostname" > /etc/hostname
 ```

-And with this done, edit with nano /etc/hosts to get this
+And with this done, edit with nano /etc/hosts to get this.
+Replace hostname with your hostname.
 ```bash
 # Static table lookup for hostnames.
 # See hosts(5) for details.